 Students who are well-rounded.
 Colleges often look for people who have been involved in clubs, organizations, volunteering, and other extracurricular activities.
 Not only do these items look good on an application, but participation in them provides opportunities to learn and practice life skills in preparation for transition outcomes.

 Learn about and be comfortable with your disability.
 (Applies to students and families.)
 This includes how it affects you, what accommodations help you, and recognizing that it doesn't have to control your life.
 The earlier you do this, the better off you will be!

-- An Educational Journey from Self Discovery to Advocacy -- a FANTASTIC resource with many activities about accepting your disability, when to disclose it to others, and how to advocate for yourself.
+- Stepping Forward: A Self-Advocacy Guide for Middle and High School Students - a FANTASTIC resource with many activities about accepting your disability, when to disclose it to others, and how to advocate for yourself.

 - Many famous people have disabilities, and have still been able to overcome the effect of the disability to be successful.
 Check out this presentation, website, and webquest activity about famous people with disabilities.

-- Going-to-College.org is also a great resource for teens with disabilities preparing for college and learning to think about their disability in a positive way.
+- The US Department of Education has a resource for teens with disabilities preparing for college and learning to think about their disability in a positive way.

 Learn to advocate for yourself.
 This means be able to talk to others when you need assistance rather than waiting for someone else to recognize and offer to help.
 It also means being proactive and taking control of your situation!

 Post-secondary education is different than high school!
 Check out this link and this link to see examples of how they are different.
 You are required to be responsible and have the appropriate study habits.
 You can't turn them on after high school if you don't have them, though!
 Start developing them now!